 Staff has identified some collections that have strong data-analysis potential and begun detailing cover sheets for each, outlining information about format, size, rights issues — anything that might aid future research on that collection.

-“For computational uses especially, researchers want to understand the structure of the collection at multiple levels, as well as its provenance — where it came from and how it has been transformed, as well as what is missing from the data, and what kinds of uses are allowed with it,” Allen wrote in January in a blog post that included an early stage sheet template.
+“For computational uses especially, researchers want to understand the structure of the collection at multiple levels, as well as its provenance — where it came from and how it has been transformed, as well as what is missing from the data, and what kinds of uses are allowed with it,” Allen wrote in a 2020 blog post that included an early stage sheet template.

 Clear value statements and attention to organizational transparency and staff data fluency are key, but so are more granular details, like establishing — and making readily available — ground truth data sets and benchmarking data, researchers noted.
 That means, for image data, having metadata that doesn’t just explain what is pictured, but considers a host of possible features, like “digitization source, contrast, skew, noise, range effect, complexity (or a difficulty measure of some sort).”
 As the report underscores, the technical concerns are inextricably linked with social ones.